mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * can check into version control so project team can share

 * Settings Cycler extension
+  * cycles one or more settings between two or more sets of values
+  * actually modifies settings file
   * to configure, modify user settings and add a keybinding
   * for example, to enable toggling of line number display in editors
     * add the following to user settings